Latelaukki/distributed-systems-project/DEPLOY.md

 # Instructions on how to deploy HY-machines

-Setup connection and copy files using this guide:
+Setup SSH-connections and copy files using this guide:

     https://helpdesk.it.helsinki.fi/en/instructions/logging-and-connections/using-cubbli-workstation-home-computer#using-cubbli-on-a-linux-home-computer

 Specically follow guidelines from `If you also need to copy files between your home ...` onwards.

-After configuring something like this:
+After configuration, do something like this (assuming you named the machines duuni1, duuni2, etc..)

     ssh -f -N -q pangtunnel
     scp -r gameserver/*.* duuni1: